scroll-tech/scroll/contracts/README.md

 - Run `yarn prepare` to install the precommit linting hook.
 - Run `forge build` to compile contracts with foundry.
 - Run `npx hardhat compile` to compile with hardhat.
-- Run `forge test -vvv` to run foundry units tests.
+- Run `forge test -vvv` to run foundry unit tests.
 It will compile all contracts before running the unit tests.
 - Run `npx hardhat test` to run integration tests.
 It may not compile all contracts before running, it's better to run `npx hardhat compile` first.